jipegit/OSXAuditor/README.md

  * the users' Safari history, downloads, topsites, databases and HTML5 localstore
  * the users' Firefox cookies, downloads, formhistory, permissions, places and  signons

-It also look for suspicious keywords in the .plist themselves.
+It also looks for suspicious keywords in the .plist themselves.

 It can verify the reputation of each file on:
  * Team Cymru's MHR